TO REPORT ALL EMERGENCIES CALL 000

 It is your responsibility as a property owner or resident to be aware of any bans in place before undertaking activities such as use of wood/solid fuel barbecues or pizza ovens as well as agricultural such as harvesting.
 Find out more about Total Fire Bans and Harvest & Vehicle Movement bans here

-Residents can without a permit still legally burn off a garden refuse pile – 1 cubic meter (1m x 1m x 1m), between 6pm and out by 11pm fully extinguished by midnight.
+Residents can still legally burn a garden refuse pile without a fire permit.
+This should not exceed 1 cubic meter (1m x 1m x 1m), between 6pm and out by 11pm fully extinguished by midnight.

 It is the responsibility of all residents wanting to burn to check weather conditions and always ensure no burning is to occur if: